Thomistic Institute Scholarship Program

 Washington, DC 20017

-For questions pertaining to the STL or STD degree, including the PFIC application process and the program course of study, please contact the PFIC Registrar, Mrs. Elizabeth Kimes: registrar@dhs.edu
+For questions pertaining to the STL or STD degree, including the PFIC application process, the program course of study, and STB equivalency, please contact the PFIC Registrar, Mrs. Elizabeth Kimes: registrar@dhs.edu

 Questions about the Thomistic Institute scholarship program and application may be directed to Dr. Rebecca Marisseau: rmarisseau@dhs.edu